 Marketing is great at noticing how other companies are doing things; they’re always on top of new features, products, and experiences that other organizations are offering their customers.
 With this knowledge, they can help you come up with innovations and ideas to stay competitive.

 Product managers need to figure out how to get things done quickly but also pay attention to long-term benefits.

-As a product manager, you need to be able to communicate effectively with each of these groups in order to ensure that your company can make informed decisions about the direction that the product needs to go.
-To do this, it's important for you as a product manager to understand what each department wants out of your product and how their interests may diverge from one another.
+As a product manager, you need to be able to communicate effectively with each of these groups to ensure that your company can make informed decisions about the direction that the product has to go.
+To achieve this, it's important for you as a product manager to understand what each department wants out of your product and how their interests may diverge from one another.

 Dealing with conflict often includes trying to find compromises between short and long-term goals and between sales and marketing positions on features and benefits that drive customer value.

-When you're dealing with problems between people, it's often important to try and find compromises that work for both parties involved.
+When you're dealing with problems between people, it's often critical to try to find compromises that work for both parties involved.
 Sometimes this can be difficult, especially when the perspectives of two groups are vastly different.

 One technique that can help balance these perspectives is to clearly understand what each person's goals are, and why they want those things.
 This can be particularly helpful when dealing with differences in priorities between sales and marketing people—that is, the salespeople who deal with customers directly versus the marketers who do not.

 By understanding what each group wants and why they want it, you can start to find common ground in other areas you may not have thought of before.
-For example: If a salesperson has a client who wants a particular feature but it would take too long for product engineers to build one from scratch, your marketing team might be able to come up with an alternative solution that meets both parties' needs while taking less time than building something completely new (in other words, by doing something more similar to an existing feature).
+For example: consider a salesperson has a client who wants a particular feature, but it would take too long for product engineers to build one from scratch.
+Your marketing team might be able to come up with an alternative solution that meets both parties' needs while taking less time than building something entirely new (in other words, by doing something more similar to an existing feature).
 A compromise could also involve offering discounts on products or services related but not directly tied into whatever feature was requested by customers; this might be enough incentive for them!